 With intranet projects, starting from scratch is rare and challenging but also an extremely interesting starting point0.
 Careful preparation is of utmost importance in a case such as this one.
 The new intranet should be good enough to convince the employees to switch to using the intranet instead of whichever tools they were using before.

 Peikko carried out an extensive pre-study to determine what should be included in the project, why and how.
 Some employee groups were unfamiliar with the modern intranet as a tool, which needed to be taken into account in the survey.
 The pre-study helped determine how the employees share information with each other, which information they need in their daily work and which tools they use for internal communication and information sharing.
-Mervi Kainulainen, the chief of communication at Peikko Group, interviewed more than 30 people within the Group from a total of 10 countries.
+Mervi Kainulainen, Communications Manager at Peikko Group, interviewed more than 30 people within the Group from a total of 10 countries.
 In order to give everyone a chance to make their voice heard, an electronic survey was also sent out to the personnel.
 All gathered data were then used as a base in the planning workshops.

 ‒ It was important to us to ensure that all country organisations are committed to the intranet project, so Peikko representatives from across the globe participated in the workshops.
 The resulting concept was separately validated with representatives from various countries, Kainulainen says.